FabricMC/fabric-docs/develop/data-generation/world.md

 ## Configured Features {#configured-features}

-To make a feature naturally spawn in our world we should start by defining a Configured Feature in our Configured Features class.
-Let's add a custom Configured Feature for a Diamond Ore vein.
+To make a feature naturally spawn in our world, we should start by defining a configured feature in our configured features class.
+Let's add a custom configured feature for a Diamond Ore vein.

-First, register the key for the `ConfiguredFeature` in your Configured Feature class:
+First, register the key for the `ConfiguredFeature` in your configured feature class:

 @[code lang=java transcludeWith=:::datagen-world:configured-key](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldConfiguredFeatures.java)